CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-8-Advance-Cloud-Defense.md

 ![Adaptive Application Control2](../Images/adaptive-application-control2.png)

-5. If this tab does not contain any group yet, it means that Security Center needs at least two weeks of data to define the unique recommendations per group of machines.
+>Note: First-time users will not get any group information under the Group Name section.
+It is because Security Center needs at least two weeks of data to define the unique recommendations per group of machines.

 ### Exercise 3: File Integrity Monitoring